-Proposal packets [an original and five (5) copies along with all electronic submissions] must be received by the deadline and include all requisite forms to be considered for this competitive grant funding.
-Applicants will be notified that their proposal has been received and assigned a proposal number.
-Proposal packets received by the deadline date will receive an email notification receipt.

-A panel of qualified reviewers will read each proposal and score each according to the criteria indicated on pages 11-22 and 25.
-Reviewers will have an opportunity to add comments.
-Reviewers may be from Maryland or from other states and will have suitable qualifications to review the proposals.
-The panel makes recommendations as to funding and adjustments that the project staff might make to improve either the project to be implemented or the proposal if it is rejected for this round of funding.
-Recommendations will be presented to the Secretary of Higher Education, or her designee, for final funding decisions.
+- Proposals [an original and five (5) copies along with all electronic submissions] must be received by the deadline. - Proposals must include all requisite forms.
+Applicants may copy the forms to include in proposal packets or reproduce them in their own word processing files. - Applicants will receive electronic notification that their proposal has been received. - Proposals received by the deadline will receive a proposal number. - A panel of qualified reviewers will read each proposal, and score each proposal according to the criteria summarized below and explained above in "Proposed Format."
+Each proposal is read and scored by at least four reviewers.
+Every effort is made to ensure that there are no conflicts of interest and reviewers are required to sign a conflict of interest form. - Reviewers may include retired Maryland participants, former Maryland teachers, retired faculty and academic administrators from higher education institutions, professional staff from MSDE and MHEC, and other qualified professionals from Maryland or other states. - The full review panel is convened after each has read the proposals individually.
+Panel members discuss recommendations as to funding and adjustments that the project staff might make to improve either the project identified for funding or the proposal should be rejected for tis round of funding. - Reviewers frequently offer written comments on their review forms.
+Comments will be compiled and returned to applicants when the review process is complete. - Recommendations from the review panel will be presented to the Secretary of Higher Education, or his designee, for final funding decisions.